Center for Metabolic and Degenerative Diseases

 The Center for Metabolic and Degenerative Diseases is a diverse group that takes an integrative approach to tackle some of the most pressing health challenges of our time: obesity and the associated diseases such as diabetes, and cancer, as well as muscle wasting and neurodegenerative diseases.
 These different health conditions involve defects in multiple related cell signaling pathways and physiological processes.
 The guiding vision for the Center has been to recruit investigators with focus on complementary aspects of energy metabolism, cell signaling and cell fate determination.
 Key questions being addressed by the Center’s faculty include the following:

-- How do cells from adipose tissue promote progression of certain cancers?
+- How does adipose tissue promote progression of cancers and other diseases?

-- Can pharmacological depletion of adipose tissue cells be used therapeutically?
+- Can pharmacological depletion of cells in adipose tissue be used therapeutically?

-- What are the transcriptional pathways that can be targeted to treat muscle diseases?
+- What transcriptional pathways can be targeted to treat muscle diseases?

 - What are the functions of the genes mutated in neurodegenerative diseases?